nanos/FediFetcher-docs/Migrating-From-GitHub-Actions.md

 In April 2025 GitHub removed a dependency that is needed to run FediFetcher as GitHub Action.
 You can find more information in this comment on [Issue #198](https://github.com/nanos/FediFetcher/issues/198#issuecomment-2820574803)

 > [!IMPORTANT]
 > If you are currently running FediFetcher as GitHub Action, you will need to run FediFetcher using another mechanism going forward. **You should have until 20th June 2025 to do so**.
+If you don't migrate FediFetcher, it will likely cease working on or shortly after that date.

 This document outlines the basic steps needed to migrate FediFetcher: